jcawley5/kyma-local-dev/readme.md

 ## Local Development - Kubeless

-The project contains the necessary kubeless configuration to run functions locally which is based on
+The project contains the necessary minimal configuration to run functions locally which is based on

 `https://github.com/kubeless/runtimes/tree/master/stable/nodejs`

-To run locally, first install the kubeless components by running
+To run locally, first install the components required by kubeless by running

 `npm install`

-within the root folder and then within the lambdas function folder.
+within the root folder and then within each lambda function folder.
 The function can then be called within the project root by running

 `MOD_NAME=../kyma-local-dev/lambdas/examplefn/main FUNC_HANDLER=main node runlocal.js`